doytsujin/athackst.github.io/_articles/vscode_docker_github_pages.md

 COPY Gemfile /srv/jekyll/
 ```

-My Gemfile is really simple.
-It only has the github pages gem in it.
+My Gemfile is simple.
+It only has the Github pages gem in it.

 ```js
 source 'https://rubygems.org'